FORMERLY GLOBAL WARMING

 the world's temperature returns to a colder climate.
 The current interglacial

 is the holocene interglacial.
-The holocene interglacial has already lasted about
+The holocene interglacial has already lasted at least

 ten thousand years.

 You will note that the earth's present temperature is in the range of earth's temperature

 during 1000 AD to 1350 AD.
 I've never heard this fact mentioned in media reports?